98kmc/network-caller/README.md

    ```

 1. **Implement NetworkCaller Interface:**
 Implement the `NetworkCaller` interface, which gives you access to the `networkingService(context:)` function.
-This function requires a context and provides a `NetworkService` object capable of making queries to any URL and returning any data type.
+This function requires a context and provides a `NetworkingService` object capable of making queries to any URL and returning any data type.

 ```kotlin